kaybee335/intellij-micropython/README.md

     * MicroPython language version is 3.5.
 If you select a newer version, turn on <em>"File | Settings | Editor |
       Inspections | Python | Code compatibility inspection"</em> and add Python 3.5 to the compatibility list there
 * Python plugin (IntelliJ only)
+* Supported MicroPython development board with recent version of MicroPython firmware flashed to board.

 ## Installation